alessandro-001/Personal-Portfolio/README.md

 **WORK IN PROGRESS - THIS PORTFOLIO AND README ARE CURRENTLY INCOMPLETE**

 Welcome to my portfolio!
 This is a showcase of my work, skills, and experience in software development.
-I graduated from [Northcoders](https://www.northcoders.com/), a full-stack coding bootcamp, where I gained a solid foundation in web development
+I graduated from [Northcoders](https://www.northcoders.com/), a full-stack coding bootcamp, where I gained a solid foundation in web development.

 ## Table of Contents